Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

       Manual intervention may be required in the above command if a timeout occurs while waiting for nodes to gracefully power down or if mount points provided by Ceph are in use.
 See the following sub-steps for how to proceed in either of those cases.

+      1. If a warning is encountered while unmounting ceph, s3fs or rbd volumes, such as:

+            ```text
+            WARNING: Failed to unmount s3fs volumes on ncn-w001: umount: /var/lib/cps-local/boot-images: target is busy.
+            ```

+            This warning is not critical.
+However, it may prolong the overall shutdown process as the Ceph freeze operation could take additional time to complete.

       1. If any nodes fail to reach a powered off state, log messages and a prompt like the following will be displayed: